FLIGHT TRAINING

-At FLY OZ we believe that there is a lot more to backcountry flying than just taking off and landing short.
+At FLY OZ we believe there’s a lot more to backcountry flying than just taking off and landing short.
 It involves a completely different pilot mindset which encompasses things like survival, stewardship, planning and assessment.
+Additionally, it isn’t just about flying.
+For those looking for outdoor experiences, there are lots of opportunities for cycling, fishing, hiking, and camping.

 Our goal is to provide a well rounded introduction to the backcountry flying environment.
 We do this with a combination of ground and flight training utilizing your aircraft or ours.

-Our program begins with a ground discussion focused around developing your backcountry mindset.
+Our training begins with a ground discussion focused around developing your backcountry mindset.

 The first flight with one of our highly experienced instructors will be to assess the performance of the aircraft we are flying and get a feel for the various gaits of flight.
 We’ll also begin to develop some short field skills on our 2,500′ turf runway where there are no obstacles and approaches and departures are standard.